pparmesh/Constrained_ILQR/README.md

 straints in the environment for on-road autonomous motion planning.
 Since iLQR is based on the theory of dynamic programming, it does not inherently take constraints like obstacles, actuator limits, etc into account.
-Therefore a Con- strained Iterative Linear Quadratic Regulator [1] [2] (CILQR) algorithm is used, which solves constrained optimal control problem in nonlinear systems efficiently.
+Therefore a Constrained Iterative Linear Quadratic Regulator [1] [2] (CILQR) algorithm is used, which solves constrained optimal control problem in nonlinear systems efficiently.
 The algorithm is then deployed in an autonomous driving simulator, which will also